66shayan/66shayan.github.io/_posts/2021-12-17-do-not-think-big.md

 Nothing is more powerful than that.

-When you get used to that and you start getting momentum, then you can start setting bigger goals and think bigger.
+When you get used to that and you start getting momentum, then you can start setting bigger goals and thinking bigger.
 Because you already know how goal setting works for you.
 I am not against thinking big and dreaming big.
 But it is not good advice for someone who is at the starting line and his mindset still needs training.

 I can tell you one thing.
 If you don't have STRONG FEELINGS about your goal and you don't think and get hyped about it everyday, that is NOT the right goal.
 Set a goal that starts FIRE in you.
 And most of the time, fire does not come from a big and unreachable goal.